Elijah0413/discrete-structure/README.md

  <summary><h2>🚸About Chapter 1: Set Theory 🧑‍🏫</h2></summary>
 **Chapter 1: Set Theory 🧑‍🏫**
  <p> <img align="left" width="50%" src="https://blogassets.leverageedu.com/blog/wp-content/uploads/2020/03/11170948/Set-Theory-Formulas.png" /> </p>

-In the first chapter of our discrete structures journey, we dive into the intriguing world of set theory.
+<p>In the first chapter of our discrete structures journey, we dive into the intriguing world of set theory.
 Imagine sets as little baskets holding mathematical goodies! 🧺 We explore the basics, from defining what a set is to performing set acrobatics with operations like union and intersection.
-It's like arranging a mathematical picnic where elements come together, forming relationships that set the stage for our entire adventure.
+It's like arranging a mathematical picnic where elements come together, forming relationships that set the stage for our entire adventure.</p>

  </details>